gosukiwi/vimo/doc/quick-start-guide.md

 The search is smart enough to ignore files in your `.gitignore` file.

-`<leader>ss` is great, but it only searches similar filetypes, this means that if you run it in a Ruby file, it will search only `*.rb` files.
+`<leader>ss` is great, but it only searches files with the same extension, this means that if you run it in a Ruby file, it will search only `*.rb` files.
 If you want to search for all files, you can use `<leader>sa` for `search all`.

 Another thing you can do is _find and replace_.
 Once you have performed a search, you can replace whatever you searched for in the files with a new value.